simon-ess/training-vm/doc/bootstrap-update-vm.md

 Create a file using the default name `~/bootstrap_setup` that contains settings in bash syntax.

-- `COLLECTION`: name of the directory for clone the collection into (default `training`)
+- `COLLECTION`: name of the local directory to clone the training collection into
+  (default `training`)
-- `COLLECTION_REPO`: URL of the repo to clone for the collection (default: `https://github.com/epics-training/training-collection`)
+- `COLLECTION_REPO`: URL of the repo to clone the collection from (default: `https://github.com/epics-training/training-collection`)
 - `SLUGFILE`: file to store the slug (branch) name (default: `/etc/epics-training`)

-You can redirect any of the submodules to be directly cloned from a different location.
+The `COLLECTION_REPO` setting can be used to point to a fork of the base setup.
+This may be useful for developing and testing changes to the `bootstrap.sh` or `update.sh` scripts.

+If you want to develop or test a different version of a specific training submodule, you can do that using the `REPO[<submodule>]=<url>` syntax.
-E.g., to clone the `vm-setup` submodule from johndoe's fork of the `training-vm` repo (`test-feature` branch):
+This example directly clones the `vm-setup` submodule from johndoe's fork of the `training-vm` repo (`test-feature` branch) instead of using the git submodule specified in the collection: ranch):
 ```
 REPO[vm-setup]=https://github.com/johndoe/training-vm
 BRANCH[vm-setup]=test-feature
 ```
+The list of available submodules shows up at the top level of the collection repo
+(on your event-specific branch defined by the slug).

 The `bootstrap.sh` script
 can take the name of a bootstrap setup file as parameter.
-This allows to actively maintain different setups in parallel collection directories.
+This allows to actively maintain different independent setups in parallel collection directories.